pythonic-emacs/anaconda-mode/README.markdown

     pip install -r requirements.txt

-Jedi works with any Python sources, but `company-jedi` currently runs on Python 3 only.
-So you'll need to install that version in your virtual environment.

 ## Usage

 By default `company-jedi` starts its HTTP server on port `24970` for interaction with Python process.